Tips for feline fun

 How can I keep my cat entertained?

 Cats require both mental and physical stimulation on a daily basis.
 Toys with an element of motion and sound will help attract your cat’s interest and enthusiasm.
-Try a table tennis ball, paper bag or cardboard box with a surprise inside.
+Try a table tennis ball, scrunched up paper bag or cardboard box with a surprise inside.
 It is possible to teach tricks and play games such as retrieve, hide and seek, and chasing.
 With patience, cats can respond well to this attention and training.

 For the more food driven, a ‘Kitty Kong’ can have dry food items placed inside to extend the pleasure of mealtime.